MrBrunotte/worldofshape/README.md

 #### **HTML code**

 It is a bit tricky to test the HTML code due to the use of a base.html, templates and jinja.
 Therefore I created a HTML testing template called **code_testing.html**.
 I created a base layout and tested it with the Validator and got no errors.
-I then pasted in the HTML between the "block content" and the "endblock content" from each app template and tested it in the HTML validator.
+I then pasted in the HTML between the "block content" and the "endblock content" from each app template HTML file and tested it in the HTML validator.

 My [code_testing.html](https://github.com/MrBrunotte/worldofshape/blob/master/media/html_images/code_testing_html.PNG) template